 3. Small businesses are a favorite target for thieves

 After reading about the scary statistics on the cost of data breaches, many merchants think they’re too small to bother with, and that breaches are something that happen to big businesses like Target.
 Which is only partly true as breaches do happen to big businesses.
-But the PCI Council reports that over 71 percent of data breaches target small businesses.
+But the PCI Council reports that over 71 percent of data breaches target small businesses and merchants.
 The reason is simple.
 Small businesses are less likely to allocate resources toward data security, which makes them an easy target.
 And whereas a breach didn’t keep Target from opening their doors, smaller businesses don’t have the same advantage.
 Breaches usually hurt small businesses more than larger businesses.

 4. You don’t have to do it alone